Rizka-F/World-Map-241-Country/README.md

 # World-Map-241-Country

-#
-#### This is a GeoJSON world map containing data for 241 countries.
+#### This GeoJSON world map contains data for 241 countries.
 It is the map that I used for a data visualisation project and mapping application.
 The file was sourced from https://geojson-maps.kyd.au/
 #

 #### Country Name: